AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

    :align: center
    :scale: 40 %

-Note the 3 quality settings that you can choose.
-Fast mode does not render shadows but does basic shading.
-Good mode casts shadows but also needs a better graphics card.
-Beautiful mode casts the best shadows.
+Note the 3 quality settings that you can choose.  `Fast` mode does not render shadows but does basic shading.
+It is convenient on older computers or when render speed is essential.  `Good` mode casts good quality shadows, but does not do any full-screen anti-aliasing.  `Beautiful` mode casts the best shadows and includes 2x anti-aliasing.

 Next Vizard presents a panel where the user can select which simulation to visualize.
 To play back a previously recorded BSK simulation press the `Select` button and navigate to the binary BSK recording file.
 After a file has been selected press the `Start Visualization` button.